YTBMulder/language-tie/README.md

 1.1.0 - Added support for highlighting inline PERL variables and *.tppout input files.
 Embedded PERL background colour style now loads automatically when Atom starts.

 TODO's:
 - Clean up the code
 - Add banners for 'build passing', 'no dependencies' etc.
+- Add highlighting for # comments in *.tppout file.
+- Settings for styles.less such as PERL background color.
+See: https://discuss.atom.io/t/update-styles-less-upon-package-installation/35628/4